markfaulk350/facebook-adframe/README.md

 * Copy the `App ID` from the Dashboard "274942674190815"
 * Copy the `App Secret` from "Settings", "Basic".
 "6b59817eabfd5db8d808a9f7c39e6a4c"
 * Visit the App Dashboard and add the "Marketing API" product to your app.
+* You can get an access token by going to the FB App Dashboard.
+On the left hand side-nav you should see the "Marketing API" product.
+Click on it, then click on "Tools", you should be able to generate an access token there.
 * From the Dashboard, click on "Tools" at the top right.
 Then you should see "Access Token Tool".
 Copy the `App Token` into env.
+* You can also get an access token from the Dashboard "Tools", "Graph API Explorer"

 ## Ryans Instructions